Timeline

 Russo-Japanese War memorial cherry tree

-Planted by veterans from Iwata Village
+Planted by veterans from Iwata Village -MAP No.12-

 Revision of the festival regulations in the Nishibata district